Badhacker98/PBX_2.0/README.md

 ## Deploying PBXBOT 2.0 on Linux

-Hellbot can be deployed on any Linux VPS and terminal.
+Pbxbot 2.0 can be deployed on any Linux VPS and terminal.

 1. **Update Packages:**
     ```bash